Cyprus

 The Traditional Greek Fanouropita

 Fanouropita, also known as Saint Fanourios Cake, is a traditional Greek cake baked in honour of Saint Fanourios, the patron saint of lost things.
 This delicious, vegan cake holds a special place in Greek Orthodox tradition and is associated with seeking the intercession of Saint Fanourios to find lost items or to ask for help in difficult situations.
-The cake is typically prepared and shared with others on August 27th, the feast day of Saint Fanourios, but it can also be made any time someone needs his help.
+The cake is typically prepared and shared with others on August 27th, the feast day of Saint Fanourios, but it can also be made whenever someone is praying to find something that is lost, whether it’s an object or even something intangible like peace or clarity.
+It’s common in Greek Orthodox tradition to bake the cake as an offering, seeking Saint Phanourios’ intercession to help retrieve whatever is missing.
+It’s said that the cake must be shared with people who are married only once, otherwise, their prayers will not happen

 Origins and Significance